 - 1 bay leaf

-- Boil the lentils with the bay leaf and thyme until just cooked (about 20 minutes).
-You want them to be cooked, but still a bit firm.
+- Boil the lentils with the bay leaf and thyme until they are just cooked (about 15 to 20 minutes).
+You want them to be still a bit firm.
 When they are done, strain and rinse with cool water to stop them from cooking.

 - Scatter the halloumi and walnuts over the salad and serve immediately.

 Keywords: gluten free, one-pot meal, quick, easy, barbecue, picnic, potluck, summer, 30 minutes or less, egg free, sugar free, vegetarian